rolandkru/SQLAzureBackupFileSyncTool/README.md

 http://msdn.microsoft.com/en-us/library/windowsazure/jj650016.aspx

 Step 2:
 The result of your sql azure backup strategy should be a containter on azure blob storage where the backup files are stored.
-To download them on a scheduled, regular basis fork this repository and build it.
+To download them on a scheduled, regular basis clone this repository and build it.
 Copy the resulting binary files and the config file to your backup server.

 Step 3: